vinodkrane/RestApiTestingPythonPytest/README.md

 	pytest --cov=src tests
     ```

 ## Results
 1. Results can be viewed on console.
 2. HTML reports are recorded at RestApiTestingPythonPytest/results/html/
 3. junitxml reports are recorded at RestApiTestingPythonPytest/results/junitxml/

 ## Troubleshooting failures
-1. Check the errors on console.
+1. Check the failures/warnings on console.
-2. Check the logs generated at $project_home/log directory
+2. Check the logs generated at $project_home/log directory.
+3. Debug the code.

 ## Tests automated
 Create Member